Interview with Ian Lomas of Woods Bagot

 What is your process for starting a new project?

 Visit the site and spend as much time there as possible, at different times of day and week.
-Take photos, yes, but sketch to really observe, write down your impressions and gut reactions.
+Take photos, yes, but sketch to observe, and write down your impressions and gut reactions.
 Draw out maps and plans to understand the quirks and rhythms of a place.
 As a team try to go at different times so your reactions are yours, and not influenced by your colleagues.
 Read everything you can about a place- historical, social, political, novels- to understand why a place is how it is today- and what we can learn from the past for the future.
-Talk, ask questions and listen to as many people- clients, end users, community- as to understand the brief and the opportunity.
-Produce as many ideas and alternates as you can, debate, argue, and evolve with all your team.
+Talk, ask questions, and listen to as many people- clients, end users, and community- as possible to understand the brief and the opportunity.
+Produce as many ideas and alternates as you can, debate, argue, and evolve with your team.
 When an idea emerges as preferred, then that is a new starting point for interrogation and development.
 Enjoy and embrace the uncertainty for as long as you can.

 How do you balance creativity and practicality in your designs?